qgist/pluginmanager-qep/QEP.md

 - `repository`: Contains a single class, the `Repository`.
 A plugin repository represents all plugin releases offered by one specific package source from one specific package backend.
 A single default C++ repository and the default public QGIS Python plugin repository will be protected.
 - `backends`: Likely a folder with further sub-modules, one per backend.
 It contains code specific to individual backends.
 - `version`: Contains a single class, the `Version`.
 It contains logic to parse, compare and export software versions.
 This will be very similar to [semver](https://github.com/python-semver/python-semver), but specific to QGIS' needs and fully backward compatible with the old version comparison logic.
 - `metadata`: Contains a single class, the `Metadata`.
 This class represents the metadata of a single plugin release.
-It allows to import metadata from different sources and formats, to export metadata to different formats and to compare metadata.
+It allows to (a) import metadata from different sources and formats, to (b) export metadata to different formats and to (c) compare metadata.
 - `metadatafield`: Contains a single class, the `MetadataField`.
 It represents one single field of metadata and handles import/parsing, comparison and serialization of the data in this field.
 - `metadataspec`: Contains a list of dictionaries specifying the metadata format as well as required serialization and deserialization methods.
 Metadata fields derive their logic from this specification.
 - `abc`: Holds [abstract bases classes](https://docs.python.org/3/library/abc.html) for type checks, among other uses.